Essential Principles and Practices in X-ray Photoelectron Spectroscopy: Other Features in Photoelectron Spectrum

-\textbf{Shake-up satellite peaks} arise due to electron excitation accompanying the photoemission process, leading to a characteristic loss of energy \cite{Briggs2003}.
-The presence or absence of these satellites is indicative for specific chemical environments \cite{Kocklauner2025}; for example, presence of $\pi-\pi^\ast$ satellite (Fig.\,1J) for aromatic systems \cite{Gardella1986}.
-Intensity of shake-up satellites should be included in quantification (!\,6) \cite{Brundle2020}.
-A similar effect, involving the excitation of electron in the conduction band near the Fermi level leads to inherent asymmetry of peaks (Fig.\,1J) associated with many conductors \cite{Greczynski2022}.
+\textbf{Shake-up satellite peaks} arise due to electron excitation accompanying the photoemission process, leading to a characteristic loss of energy. \cite{Briggs2003} The presence or absence of these satellites is indicative of specific chemical environments; \cite{Kocklauner2025} for example, the presence of a $\pi-\pi^\ast$ satellite (Fig.\,1M) is characteristic of aromatic systems. \cite{Gardella1986} The intensity of shake-up satellites should be included in quantification (!\,\excep{theosensf}). \cite{Brundle2020} A similar effect, involving excitation of electrons in the conduction band near the Fermi level, leads to the inherent asymmetry of peaks (Fig.\,1M) associated with many conductors. \cite{Greczynski2022}

-\textbf{Multiplet splitting.} Photoemission from certain atoms, particularly transition metal atoms in paramagnetic states, can result in multiple peaks associated with a single chemical state due to coupling of high angular momentum of atom with angular momentum of created core-hole \cite{Bagus2023,Shirley1978}.
-For example, both hematite and magnetite (Fig.\,1K) should be represented with multiple (more than four) overlapping peaks, rather than a single component, to accurately reflect their multiplet splitting \cite{Hughes2025}.
+\textbf{Multiplet splitting.} Photoemission from certain atoms, particularly transition-metal atoms in paramagnetic states, can result in multiple peaks associated with a single chemical state due to coupling of the high angular momentum of the atom with the angular momentum of the created core hole. \cite{Bagus2023,Shirley1978, Chambers2024} For example, both hematite and magnetite (Fig.\,1N) should be represented with multiple (more than four) overlapping peaks, rather than a single component, to accurately reflect their multiplet splitting. \cite{Hughes2025, Chambers2024} We note that even s levels can be split as in the case of Mn 3s. \cite{Chambers2024}

 \textbf{Auger peaks}.
 The relaxation of atoms left with a core hole after photoemission can proceed via the Auger process.
-A series of Auger peaks (Fig.\,1D,\,L) is a typical feature found in the XPS spectra \cite{Briggs1990}.
-Auger peaks provide additional information beyond that of the core-levels, especially when the kinetic energy of Auger peak $E_\mathrm{AE}$ is combined with binding energy of core level $E_\mathrm{CL}^\mathrm{B,\,F}$ of the same element to form a modified Auger parameter $\alpha^\ast=E_\mathrm{CL}^\mathrm{B,\,F} + E_\mathrm{AE}$; the values of $\alpha^\ast$ enable chemical speciation in cases where chemical shifts alone are insufficient \cite{Moretti1998,Baer2025}.
-In some cases, the visual inspection of the Auger peak shape and its comparison with reference spectra can provide the necessary information about the chemical environment of studied atoms.
+A series of Auger peaks (Fig.\,1H,\,L) is a typical feature found in many XPS spectra. \cite{Briggs1990} Auger peaks provide additional information beyond that from core levels, especially when the kinetic energy of an Auger peak $E_\mathrm{AE}$ is combined with the binding energy of a core level $E_\mathrm{CL}^\mathrm{B,\,F}$ of the same element to form the modified Auger parameter $\alpha^\ast=E_\mathrm{CL}^\mathrm{B,\,F} + E_\mathrm{AE}$; the values of $\alpha^\ast$ enable chemical speciation in cases where chemical shifts alone are insufficient. \cite{Moretti1998,Baer2025} In some cases, the visual inspection of the Auger peak shape and its comparison with reference spectra can provide the necessary information about the chemical environment of the studied atoms.